-The School of Economics offers full-time and part-time courses leading to the degrees of Bachelor of Commerce and Bachelor of Economics with specialisations in economics, econometrics, economic history, business statistics and business economics
+The School of Economics offers full-time and part-time courses leading to the degrees of Bachelor of Commerce and Bachelor of Economics with specialisations in economics, econometrics, economic history, financial economics, business strategy & economic management, business statistics and business economics.

 The School undertakes the majority of teaching in the Bachelor of Economics Degree, and an important part of the Bachelor of Commerce core.
 The study of economics, as part of the BCom degree, has built up a reputation of combining an excellent academic standard with practicality and flexibility.
 Our offerings in the BCom give students the utmost amount of choice so they can select options that complement their career paths.
-Students can proceed with a minor or single major in business economics, business statistics or economic history, or they may combine two of these as a double major or any one with other disciplines of the faculty as a double major.
+Students can proceed with a minor or single major in business strategy & economic management, funancial economics, business strategy as a double major or any one with other disciplines of the faculty as a double major.

 The Bachelor of Economics degree gives a solid grounding in economic analysis and quantitative techniques.
-The Bachelor of Economics allows students to do a single major in economics, econometrics or economic history, or any of these may be combined with each other or other disciplines of the faculty as a double major.
+The Bachelor of Economics allows students to do a single major in economics, econometrics, economic history or financial economics or any of these may be combined with each other or other disciplines of the faculty as a double major.